PrestaShop/docs/src/content/1.7/contribute/contribute-pull-requests/contribute_using_docker.md

 Password: `prestashop`
 Port: `32768`

-You can check MySql port using command line
+You can check MySQL port using command line

 ```
 docker ps